 My main research is in formal reasoning techniques for diagnosing and repairing faults in partial declarative specifications.
 Methods that are central to my work are model checking, inductive logic programming, abductive reasoning and answer set programming.

 My focus has been on developing tool-supported approaches that assist software engineers when designing safety-critical systems including methods for goal operationalisation, vacuity detection in conditional scenarios and obstacle generation.
-In recent years, this has extended to computational methods for supporting serious crime investigations where I am particularly interested in developing AI-based techniques for behavioural analysis and crime linkage in serial crimes.
+In recent years, this has extended to computational methods for supporting crime analysis where I am particularly interested in developing AI-based techniques for behavioural analysis and case linkage.

 Some Professional Activities